USAID has helped Bangladesh reduce maternal and child mortality by more than 60 percent since 1990.

 Weathering the Storm: Rice Lifts Bangladesh Village from Saltwater Deluge

 Bangladesh is committed to becoming a middle-income country by 2021, its 50th year of independence.
-USAID assistance supports this goal by promoting democratic institutions and practices, economic opportunity, effective health and education services, food security, responsiveness to climate change, and preparedness and response to natural disasters.
+USAID assistance supports this goal by promoting economic opportunity, effective health and education services, food security, democratic institutions and practices, resilience to climate change, and preparedness and response to natural disasters.